 YMMV: Quentyn Quinn, Space Ranger

-Marty Stu: The main character.
-He's unbeatable, all knowing, smarter and saner than anyone else, who is never, ever wrong, no matter what.
+- Marty Stu: The main character.
+He's nearly unbeatable; smarter and saner than almost anyone else; and never, ever wrong, no matter what.

-Also unlike his ancestor, the main character had to go through a rigorous training program to become a ranger, and it's stated in the opening that rangers are essentially considered elite professionals: Best trained, best equipped, the cream of the crop of all the forces of the empire.
-They have to be in order to operate pretty much independently for extended periods of time in potentially hostile environments.
-They don't give a ranger badge to just any fool who applies.
-It helps if you consider the main character as the Sci Fi equivalent of Green Beret, Navy Seal, or a Spetsnaz.
+- Of course, unlike his ancestor, Quentyn had to go through a rigorous training program to become a ranger.
+It's stated in the opening that rangers are essentially considered elite professionals: best trained, best equipped, the cream of the crop of all the forces of the empire.
+They have to be in order to operate pretty much independently for extended periods in potentially hostile environments.
+It helps if you consider the main character as the sci-fi equivalent of a Green Beret, a Navy Seal, or a Spetsnaz.

 - Moral Event Horizon: Whatever the ambassadors did, the Confidantine considers it unforgivable enough to stretch her oath of secrecy), and it appears Quentyn agrees.